sebastian-weisshaar/Assignment3_EmpiricalProject/README.md

-# Assignment3_EmpiricalProject
+# Empirical Project Assignment 3, Phillips Curve
-Dataset and do code for Assignment3 for the empirical project
+Dataset and do code for Assignment 3 for the empirical project.
+Data consists of inflation and umeployment.